simmatrix/facebook-leads-google-sheets-integration/README.md

 ### TADAA...
 THE END!
 ![step61](https://github.com/simmatrix/facebook-leads-google-sheets-integration/raw/master/images/61%20-%20check%20test%20lead.png)

+### Additional
+So for the above we deal with pulling of Facebook Leads in real-time.
+How if you just implement it half-way when your campaigns are running?
+You definitely need to pull all of the other previous leads into your Google Sheets as well right...
+You can refer to this [alternative script](https://github.com/simmatrix/facebook-leads-google-sheets-integration/blob/master/scripts/CodeAdditional.gs) of which can be called by `<YOUR_GOOGLE_SCRIPTS_WEB_APP_URL>?pull_all_leads=true`.
+Kindly refer to the `doGet()` function.
+It handles the pagination as well (as Facebook returns 25 leads per call)

+In this additional script, I have also sorted the data in the order which I have wanted before inserting it into Google Sheets because I realized that for some of my previous leads, sometimes "email" comes first, sometimes "full_name" comes first, so without ordering them in proper format, it would be a mess in Google Sheets later.

 ### Feedback
 Should you have any feedback, feel free to send your enquiries via simmatrix100[at]gmail[dot]com.